ahmedbassemaly/Aegyptos/README.md

 - SqueezeNet Classifier: A pre-trained deep learning model used for hieroglyphic symbol classification.
 - Python Dictionary: A dictionary implemented in Python to map Gardiner codes to their corresponding English translations.

-## Getting Started

-To get started with Aegyptos - Hieroglyphs Translation Mobile App, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/aegyptos-app.git`
-2. Install Flutter: Follow the Flutter installation guide for your operating system: [Flutter Install Guide](https://flutter.dev/docs/get-started/install)
-3. Set up your development environment: Configure Flutter and set up an emulator or connect a physical device.
-4. Install dependencies: Run `flutter pub get` to fetch the required dependencies.
-5. Run the app: Launch the app on your emulator or device using `flutter run`.

-## Contributing

-Contributions are welcome!
-If you have any ideas, suggestions, or bug fixes, please open an issue or submit a pull request.
-Make sure to follow the code style and conventions used in the project.

-## License

-Aegyptos - Hieroglyphs Translation Mobile App is open source and available under the [MIT License](https://opensource.org/licenses/MIT).
-Feel free to use, modify, and distribute the app as per the terms of the license.

 ## Credits